-All equity awards granted in 2019 to our NEOs vest in equal annual installments over three years, subject to the NEO's continued service with us, and performance conditions, as applicable, other than the stock options granted to Mr. Pavlovsky, which vest over annual installments over four years.
+All equity awards granted in 2020 to our NEOs vest in annual installments over three years at 33.3%, 33.3% and 33.4%, respectively, subject to the NEO's continued service with us, and performance conditions, as applicable.
 We believe that, at this stage in our growth, time-based equity awards as well as performance-based equity awards align the interests of our named executive officers with the long-term interests of our stockholders and provide incentives to our named executive officers to continue to build and grow the Company, to enhance stockholder value and to attract and retain our executives.
-We also aim to compensation our NEOs weighted more towards performance-based equity awards rather than time-based equity awards.
+We also aim to have NEO equity compensation weighted more towards performance-based equity awards rather than time-based equity awards.